 - Write a personal note in your handwriting.

 For example, check out what Drift with their handwritten direct mail campaign.

-This will humanize your marketing quickly: Be an advocate for your potential customer, be curious about them, and actually care about helping them get what they want.
+Doing these things will humanize your marketing quickly: Be an advocate for your potential customer, be curious about them, and care about helping them get what they want.